 Aalto day bed 710

 - 203 cm

 - 92 cm

 - 31 kg

 - The mattress and cushions are sold separately, please contact our Customer Service for details.
-Available in various upholstery fabrics, the prices start from 1286 euros for the mattress and 832 euros for a set of two cushions.
+Available in various upholstery options, the prices start from 1286 euros for the mattress and 832 euros for a set of two cushions.
 The mattress and cushions in the photo have been upholstered in Siena fabric.
 Please note that the mattress is not available in the UK and Ireland.

 Alvar Aalto (1898-1976) is probably the most famous Finnish architect and designer in the world.
 In 1921 Alvar Aalto got the Diploma of Architecture at the Helsinki Institute of Technology and his career as an architect started.
 One of the most important works he was commissioned was the planning of the tuberculosis sanatorium in Paimio, Finland.
 This project meant also the beginning of Aalto’s career as a furniture designer – in fact, this was the first building planned by Aalto which was entirely furnished with pieces of furniture designed by Aalto himself – including the lighting as well.
 Other important projects completed by Alvar Aalto are the Viipuri Municipal Library, Villa Mairea, La Maison Carré and the Finnish Pavilions for the 1937 Paris and 1939 New York World Fairs.

 In 1935 Alvar Aalto, together with Aino Aalto, Maire Gullichsen and Nils-Gustav Hahl, founded Artek, a world-renowned furniture and lighting company.
 The company was created "to sell furniture" – designed by Alvar Aalto – "and to promote modern culture of habitation by exhibitions and other means".